 About a year later I decided that although I absolutely loved my Lusan Mandongus dress, I still wanted something a little less traditional, a little bit sexier and easier to dance in for the evening reception.
 I fell in love with a few Belle & Bunty designs and decided to make an appointment at their boutique down in London.
 When I tried on The Petal dress, I knew it was the one as it was so light and comfortable and easy to move in, and accentuated my curves in all the right places.
 I felt a bit like Pippa Middleton in ‘that dress’ in it!

 The shoes were actually the easiest part of the outfit as I had always wanted to own a pair of Jimmy Choo’s so what better excuse!

-Myrddin’s outfit pretty much fell around our ‘Liberty print’ theme and the fact that I had found him a Bow Tie and Pocket Square on etsy in my favourite liberty pattern ‘eloise’.
-I knew that a bright blue suit would complement the colours perfectly.
-After trying on a fair few, we plumped for a lovely blue two piece suit from Reiss.
+Myrddin’s outfit pretty much fell around our ‘Liberty print’ theme and the fact that I had found him a Bow Tie and Pocket Square on Etsy in my favourite liberty pattern ‘Eloise’.
+I knew that a bright blue suit would compliment the colours perfectly.
+After trying on a fair few, we plumped for a lovely blue two-piece suit from Reiss.
 His tan brogues were from Grenson.

 The church is our local parish church.
 My parents were married there and it is also where I was christened and confirmed.
 I had always visualised getting married there as it has so many family ties.

 As for the reception, we were initially on the hunt for a converted barn, however, they were either all too far away or too small to house the 120-day guests that we had.
 It was then we decided to hold the reception on my parent’s farm and also discovered teepees!
 We loved the atmosphere and natural warmth the teepee’s created and after attending an open day held by Event In a Tent, we went on to book them.
 Having the teepees definitely helped to shape the theme of the day.